developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Problem-Solving-W3-School-Based.md

 **`echo` Statement:**
 The `echo` statement is a language construct in PHP that is used to output one or more strings.
 It's commonly used for displaying content on a web page.
 Here are some key points about `echo`:

-- `echo` can output multiple values separated by commas.
+- `echo` and print can output multiple values separated by commas. but echo is more commonly used for this purpose in practice.
 - It does not have a return value; it simply displays content.
 - `echo` is slightly faster than `print`.